Senators dominate Penguins to take 2-1 series lead

 So, too, was the sellout crowd at Canadian Tire Centre, offering a standing ovation when a photograph of Pitre in the hospital appeared on the scoreboard.

 The fans may as well have started the game standing and stayed on their feet.
+At one point the Senators scored three goals in 2:18, a franchise record.

+“To have an outburst like that,” said Ottawa forward Kyle Turris, “it’s big – especially at home.”

-Finally deciding to play aggressive hockey – no doubt inspired by the increasingly depleted Pittsburgh defence – the Senators roared to an early lead when, 48 seconds into the game, forward Mike Hammond slashed at a puck well to the side of the Pittsburgh net and the first shot of the game bounced in off Penguins goaltender Marc-André Fleury.
+Finally deciding to play aggressive hockey – no doubt inspired by the increasingly depleted Pittsburgh defence – the Senators roared to an early lead when, 48 seconds into the game, forward Mike Hoffman slashed at a puck well to the side of the Pittsburgh net and the first shot of the game bounced in off Penguins goaltender Marc-André Fleury.
 For Hammond, it was his fifth goal of the postseason.

+“That doesn’t happen very often,” said Hoffman.
+“More a flukey thing than anything.”

 Barely past the halfway mark of the first, the Senators went ahead 2-0 on a goal by, of all things, stay-at-home defenceman Marc Methot pinching so deep in the Penguins zone that he found himself taking a high shot that hit Fleury, bounced down and Methot was able to backhand his own rebound into the net for his second of the playoffs.

+“The crowd got into it,” said Hoffman.
+“We just took it from there.”

-Less than two minutes later it was Ottawa again, winning the puck on an aggressive fore-check – where did that come from? – and so confusing the slow-moving Pittsburg defenders that Derick Brassard was able to clip the puck past Fleury from close in.
+Less than two minutes later it was Ottawa again, winning the puck on an aggressive fore-check – where did that come from? – and so confusing the slow-moving Pittsburgh defenders that Derick Brassard was able to clip the puck past Fleury from close in.
 It was Brassard’s fourth goal of the playoffs.

 They went ahead 4-0 only 24 seconds later, as forward Zack Smith came down with the puck, swept around sluggish Pittsburg defender Brian Dumoulin, carried the puck around the back of the net and scored his first of the spring on Fleury with a wraparound.